gcback/measured/README.md

 import 'package:measured/measured.dart';
 ```

-Then you just have to add a `Measured` which wrap a `child` to that wraps around the widget whose size change you want to monitor.
+Then you just have to add a `Measured` which wrap a `child`  widget whose size change you want to monitor.

 ```dart
 final controller = AnimationController(vsync: this);